Congratulations to Shirley & Dave Mudge for winning the FWAG Devon Bronze Otter award

 Whilst we’ve all been in various agri-environment schemes for decades, there is always more we can do on our farms.
 With input from various experts, we’ve all been developing ideas of where we can create new or enhanced habitats on our farms whilst building economic and environmental farm business resilience, alongside producing high quality beef and lamb.

-To make these ideas a reality we submitted an ambitious, but achievable, proposal to Defra’s Landscape Recovery Fund and are delighted that our application has now been approved.
+To make these ideas a reality we submitted an ambitious, but achievable, proposal to Defra’s Landscape Recovery Fund and are delighted that our application was approved and in June 2024 we started the formal project development stage.

 Our proposed area